lpipes/AncestralClust/README.md

 	sed -i ':a; $!N; /^>/!s/\n\([^>]\)/\1/; ta; P; D' test.fasta

+AncestralClust also expects that your sequences only contain A, G, C, T, or N (no ambiguous nucleotides or gaps `-`).
 Some examples on how to run AncestralClust.
 Using 500 initial sequences with an approximate 10 clusters:

 	ancestralclust -i SeqsToCluster.fasta -r 500 -b 10